Contemporary-Physicslab/Demolab/book/book/0 introduction/About.md

 Our approach to creating a living, ever-growing repository.
 ```

-Hence we set to work, converting the pdfs to markdown files (the work of Luuk Fröling) and creating a first [Jupyter Book](https://jupyterbook.org/).
+Hence we set to work, converting the pdf's to markdown files (the work of Luuk Fröling) and creating a first [Jupyter Book](https://jupyterbook.org/).
 All drawings were remade, resulting in high-quality vector drawings (the work of Hanna den Hertog).
 New pictures and video's were made (with the help of Tom Haanstra).
 Where possible, python codes where added, allowing for simulations and data analysis.
 This resulted in this book 'The Demonstration Laboratory'.

 We consider the book not finished, as it is intended as an ever expanding repository.
 The book is an output of a dynamic repository.
 We can add and change demonstrations, improve the quality of descriptions, add code, and so on.
 You may contribute to this, and you will be recognized for it!